luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 want to be a corporate lawyer.
 To use the language of economics, it was a sunk cost.

-Around this time I saw 4HWW in a bookshop, flipped through it, and fell in love with the idea.
+Around this time I saw 4HWW(The Four Hour Work Week) in a bookshop, flipped through it, and fell in love with the idea.
 I never bought or read the book: all I needed was to know that it was possible to earn money in a location-free, low-time-commitment manner.
 Just *knowing* that something can be done empowers a person to achieve what they previously thought impossible.
 I believe it's for this reason that as soon as an athletic world record is broken, such as the four minute mile, many other athletes soon reach and surpass that same benchmark.

 For a week I brainstormed on what value I could provide.
-I looked at my skills (passable writer, HTML/CSS, undergraduate legal education), my interests (music, self-improvement, technology), my assets (the thousand pages of notes I had written in college), and the prospective partnerships within my social network (I had a friend in Bolivia who wanted to import wood and leather into Europe and needed a partner).
+I looked at my skills (passable writer, HTML/CSS, undergraduate legal education), my interests (music, self-improvement, technology), my assets (the thousand pages of notes I had written in college), and the prospective partnerships within my social network (I had a friend in Bolivia who wanted to import wood and leather into Europe and needed European assistance).

 I examined each of the values I could provide and asked myself how I could cheaply deliver that good to customers in a manner that allowed me to be location-free and time-free.
-(At this time I didn't think about the freedoms with as much granularity as I do today).
+(At this time I didn't think about the freedoms with as much granularity as I do today.)

 One of the ideas on my list that didn't make the cut was "College Admissions Tutor".
 I believed that local parents would pay top euro for